 - Protect your skin from sun exposure.
 When outdoors apply a SPF50+ sunscreen, cover your skin with clothes, wear a hat and sunglasses.

-- Keep an eye on your skin and report any new or concerning skin spots to your GP.
-Attend a yearly skin check through your GP or specialist skin cancer clinic
+- Check your skin and report any new or concerning spots, rashes or wounds that don’t heal to your GP.
+It is also a good idea to have a yearly skin check with your GP or specialist skin cancer clinic.

 - Have a blood test to check the level vitamin D. Your GP will tell you if you need to take vitamin D supplements.

 - Keep up to date with any immunisations (vaccines) available to you.
 This includes the yearly influenza vaccine and recommended vaccines when travelling to other parts of the world.
 Live vaccines are not recommended for people with MBL.
 An example of a live vaccine is MMR (measles, mumps and rubella.
 Ensure you check this with your GP.

 - Always attend age appropriate cancer screening checks including colonoscopy, mammogram and pap smears.

 - Eat well, exercise and maintain a healthy weight.
 If you would like advice on this, ask your GP for a management plan that can include seeing a dietician, physiotherapist or exercise physiologist.